cookiejest/TalkToQlik/readme.md

 You can say the following things to your app and it should work assuming you have given the page access to your microphone:

+> Say hello
-- 'say hello' - Prompts user with hello world
+Prompts user with hello world
+> Clear Selection
-- 'clear selection' - Clears current selection
+Clears current selection
 - 'go forward' - go forward selection
 - 'go back' - Go back selection
 - 'lock selection' - Lock the current selection